 Hugh speaks Italian, has acted for a number of Italian-speaking clients and has close connections with Italy.
 He became a cavaliere Ordine al Merito della Repubblica Italiana in 2001

 For domestic clients, in insolvency related cases Hugh acted for insolvency practitioners in one of the first Special Administrations (in respect of a stockbroking company), and acts regularly for insolvency practitioners in claims against former directors and others, as well as in complex disputes which require directions to office holders from the court (in one recent case being directions sought by joint administrators of a substantial farming partnership to determine the entitlements of different creditors involving the application of principles of marshalling in the context of agricultural charges, and of subrogation in respect of claims made by trustees in bankruptcy of the former partners).
 Hugh is also regularly instructed for directors in claims against them brought by office holders (in one recent case in relation to distribution of a £21m dividend, and in another relating to a dividend in specie of £380m which he successfully applied to strike out) He also acts for directors in disqualification proceedings and he recently defended two accountants at a trial which saw the Secretary of State’s case against them dismissed.

 In company law related cases, Hugh is regularly instructed in substantial shareholder disputes and derivative claims.
-He has acted for and against private equity investors in shareholder disputes as well as for shareholders in family companies, and for shareholders who formed companies together as business partners.
+He has acted for and against private equity investors in shareholder disputes, in disputes about the ownership of football clubs and in relation to family companies, as well as for shareholders who formed companies together as business partners.

 Hugh’s previous career at an investment bank in the City gave him particular familiarity with company reports and accounts and of share valuation which is of particular relevance to shareholders’ unfair prejudice petitions and to claims for breach of warranty arising from share sale agreements.